Costs & Budgeting

-Adjustments to the student budget can be made on an individual basis to cover such items as child care, University-sponsored student health insurance, disability-related costs, and possibly some medical expenses.
+Adjustments to the student budget can be made on an individual basis to cover such items as child care, University-sponsored student health insurance, disability-related costs, and in some cases, certain out-of-pocket medical expenses.

 Proper documentation is required.
 For more information about budget adjustments, contact a Medical School financial aid counselor.